Who Should Attend The Home Appraisal?

 While the appraiser is the only one conducting the evaluation, others may be allowed or encouraged to attend depending on the situation.
 Knowing who should (and shouldn’t) be present can help ensure a smooth and unbiased appraisal process.

-Who Can Attend a Home Appraisal?
+Who Typically Attends a Home Appraisal?

 1. The Homeowner (for Refinances or Private Appraisals)